Top Five Lowest-Cost Private Jets

 - Bombardier Learjet 45.
 This midsize private jet costs between £2.70 and £3.33 million depending on the production year between 2003 and 2007.
 The upgraded version, the Learjet 45XR, costs around £10.46 million brand new (just slightly more than the Cessna Citation XLS+) with a lower price tag for second-hand versions.
 For example, a 2012 model will cost just over £5 million.
 The Bombardier Learjet 45XR has a range of around 2,000 nautical miles and can seat eight passengers.

 Beyond the price tag

 Contact us at your local ACS office for a personalised quote on private jet charter costs for the aircraft of your choice.
-We also offer empty-leg flights at significant savings compared to regular private jet flights when a plane is flying empty back to base following a one-way booking.
-Keep an eye out for deals on our regularly updated empty leg flights page.
+We also offer empty-leg flights at significant savings when a plane is flying empty back to base following a one-way booking.
+Learn more on our empty-leg flights page.